NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 1. To remove a package source, select it, and then select the **X** button.

    If a package source reappears after you delete it, it might be listed in a computer-level or user-level *NuGet.config* file.
 For the location of these files, see [Common NuGet configurations](../consume-packages/configuring-nuget-behavior.md).
 Remove the package source in the files by editing them manually or using the [nuget sources command](../reference/nuget-exe-CLI-reference.md).

-Using the up and down arrow buttons doesn't change the priority order of the package sources.
-Visual Studio ignores the order of package sources, and uses the package from whichever source is the first to respond to a request.
-For more information, see [Restore packages](../consume-packages/package-restore.md).

 ## NuGet Package Manager Options control